chase-ramsey/fogdog/README.md

 # Fogdog

 Fogdog fetches weather info and looks for indications of fog to alert you via SMS about foggy conditions.
-By providing a JSON file mapping zip codes to names of local areas, Fogdog will let you know where there's fog in town.
-If there's no fog, once per day Fogdog will bring you the bad (or good?) news.
+If there's no fog, once per day Fogdog will bring you the bad (or good?) news and provide a brief local weather update.

+Fogdog is deployed on AWS Lambda and currently only serves the Nashville area.